schmettow/New_Stats/docs/Classic_linear_models.md

 It seems we are getting into a lot of null results here.
 If you have a background in classic statistics, you may get nervous at such a point, because you remember that in case of null results someone said: "one cannot say anything".
 This is true when you are testing null hypothesis significance testing.
 But, when you interpret coefficients, you are speaking quantities and zero is a quantity.
 What the MFM tells us is that male users really don't give any higher or lower ratings, *in total*, although there remains some uncertainty.

 Actually, the purpose of estimating a CMFM can just be to show that some effect is unconditional.
-As we have seen earlier [MFM], conditional effects can cancel each other out.
+As we have seen earlier \@ref(mfm), conditional effects can cancel each other out.
 Take a look at the following hypothetical results of the study.
 Here, male and female users do not agree.
 If we would run an MFM in such a situation, we would get very similar coefficients, but would overlook that the relationship between design and rating is just poorly rendered.

 ```r